cybozu-go/neco/docs/update.md

 If on failure, `neco recover` command removes also this key.

+### CKE contents

+This process is the same as update of sabakan contents.

+CKE contents is container images obtained from `ckecli images`

 ### setup-hw

 Updater updates container image and restart setup-hw service in any timing.